Mirac20/Data_projects_TripleTen/sprint_10_data_obfuscation_transformation_algorithm/README.md

 ## Project description

-The Sure Tomorrow insurance company wants to solve several tasks with the help of Machine Learning, and you are asked to evaluate that possibility.
+This project is done for Sure Tomorrow Insurance company, my task is to used Machine Learning to :

-- Task 1: Find customers who are similar to a given customer.
-This will help the company's agents with marketing.
+- find customers that are similar to other customers to help the company's marketing department in placing targeted ads.
-- Task 2: Predict whether a new customer is likely to receive an insurance benefit.
-Can a prediction model do better than a dummy model?
+- predict whether a new customer is likely to receive an insurance benefit.
-- Task 3: Predict the number of insurance benefits a new customer is likely to receive using a linear regression model.
+- predict the number of insurance benefits a new customer is likely to receive.
-- Task 4: Protect clients' personal data without breaking the model from the previous task.
+- protect clients' personal data by developing a data transformation algorithm without breaking the model

 ## Description of the data